victorths/conduit/conduit/doc/source/docs/auth/controllers.md

 See [Conduit Auth CLI](cli.md) for more details on creating OAuth 2.0 client identifier and secrets.

-If an Conduit application is using scope, an additional `scope` parameter can contain a space-delimited list of requested authorization scope.
+If a Conduit application is using scope, an additional `scope` parameter can contain a space-delimited list of requested authorization scope.
 Only allowed scopes are returned and granted, and if no scopes are allowed then the request fails.
 If scope is provided, granted scope will be available in the response body.

 It is important that an `Authorizer` _must not_ protect instances of `AuthController`.
 The Authorization header is parsed and verified by `AuthController`.